 The process of self-understanding is fundamental for me as a practitioner, and has continued through an on-going spiritual practice that allows me to know myself on deeper levels without the demands of established religious dogma.
 In turn my training as a counsellor and psychotherapist reaffirms the importance of the individual’s truth, as a means toward greater meaning and wholeness in our lives.

 I have had a private therapeutic practice since 2007, and have worked in the healing professions for the past 16 years.
-I provide one to one work as a psychotherapist and am an accredited member of the United Kingdom Council for Psychotherapy, as well as being a registered member of the British Association for Counselling and Psychotherapy.
+I provide one to one work as a psychotherapist.
+I am an accredited member of the United Kingdom Council for Psychotherapy, as well as being registered with the British Association for Counselling and Psychotherapy.

 Along with my private practice as a therapist, I have worked as a bereavement therapist at St Joseph's Hospice in east London.
 I have experience of providing therapeutic support to those nearing the end of their lives, as well as those who have been bereaved through the death of someone close to them.
 I have also worked as a therapist in a service in north London, providing longer term support for clients with severe and enduring mental health conditions.

 For the past 14 years I have worked in mental health, coordinating service provision to clients with acute mental health presentations and complex socio-economic support needs.
-I currently work as a clinical case manager within a trauma management service that provides psycho-therapeutic interventions to organisations and their employees that have experienced traumatic incidents.
+This has included working as a clinical case manager within a trauma management service that provides psycho-therapeutic interventions to organisations and their employees that have experienced traumatic incidents.
 As such I have extensive experience of working with individuals from a broad range of ethnic and cultural backgrounds, presenting with severe and enduring mental health conditions, and trauma related symptoms.

 Through my experience of working within mental health and trauma I have come to recognise that mental health issues are not something that an unfortunate few end up in hospital experiencing, but something that we can all be susceptible to in our lives.